opyash218/Online-pdf-to-word-and-word-to-pdf-converter/README.md

 - `npm run build` - Babel will transpile ES6 => ES5 and minify the code.
 - `npm run prepublish` - Hook for npm.
 Do all the checks before publishing your module.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/ConvertAPI/convertapi-node.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## License

-ConvertAPI Node.js Client is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).